When does a support team become the most effective?

 - Unlimited Plan:: €95/month

 “I love the feature set they have, and the support is very responsive.
 We are using the service for 6 months since launched MVP and going to upgrade soon as the activity is increasing.
 I also love their different language feature as we are servicing clients globally.”

 “It’s great to be able to create a custom status page for customers to track service status but it lacks a lot of customization in terms of layout and visual appearance beyond a simple white label page.”

-Tidio is a quick and easy to use tool that stands out with its integration options.
+Tidio is quick and easy-to-use tool that stands out with its integration options.

 Tidio doesn’t offer advanced features or a full customer support experience.
 The tool specialized in chat functionality and in-app messages through live chat.

 If your company heavily relies on emails and email marketing, this tool is not for you.
 But if your biggest strategy focuses on customer messaging, then Tidio will be a great and cheap alternative to Intercom.

 - Free Plan: Free forever for up to 50 chats/month.